 The first Episcopal service in Grayslake was held on October 20, 1907.
 Seventy people attended the service, which was officiated by The Rev. William E. Toll, the rector of Christ Church, Waukegan.
 Fr.
-Toll, who later became suffragan bishop to the Rt.
-Rev. Charles P. Anderson, traveled through Lake and McHenry Counties with his horse and buggy, ministering to people in small towns and rural areas.
+Toll, who later became suffragan bishop to the Right Reverend Charles P. Anderson, traveled through Lake and McHenry Counties with his horse and buggy, ministering to people in small towns and rural areas.

 A Ladies’ Auxiliary was organized in 1914, and this group raised the $1,000 necessary to purchase the property at the corner of Park Avenue and Lake Street, which is the church’s present site.

 In 1916 the congregation petitioned to become an organized mission in the diocese with the name of St. Andrew.
 At this point Fr.
 White left, and supply priests and seminarians served the congregation.

 The Rev. Humphrey Campbell Dixon became the priest in 1927, the year the congregation was financially able to start building.
 The cornerstone was laid on St. Andrew’s Day, November 30, 1927, with Bishop Randall presiding, and the first services in the building were held on February 5, 1928.
 The church was dedicated a month later but not consecrated until 1942.
 Total cost of the building, which was designed by Lake County architect and parishioner Carl Clausen, was $12,000.
 It is the oldest structure in the Village of Grayslake that has been continuously used as a church.

 After World War II, St. Andrew’s started to grow along with the Village of Grayslake, which had doubled in size to nearly 2,000 residents.
 In 1949, the home directly east of the church was purchased for $10,000 to serve as the rectory.
 During the postwar period, The Rev. Robert Liebenow became the first vicar to live in Grayslake.